emilia4cyber/cybersecurity-portfolio/README.md

 1. ✅ Choosing the Right Identity Source
 2. ✅ Creating a User
 3. ✅ Creating a Group and Adding a User
-4. ✅ Creating a Permission Set
-5. ✅ Applying the Permission Set to an AWS Account
+4. ✅ Creating a Permission Set and Applying the Permission Set to the AWS Account
-6. ✅ Successfully Logging into a Test Account

 Each exercise includes screenshots for verification and/ or configurations used.